clubstudio/kickoff/readme.md

 # Kickoff

 Kick start the development of a website or web application.
+Hit the ground running with pre-configured Gulp tasks, linter configurations, a sensible directory structure and default meta files.

 ## Getting Started